 This is a remarkably different viewpoint, isn’t it?

 I put this in human terms because you are weak in your natural selves.
 Just as you used to offer the parts of your body in slavery to impurity and to ever-increasing wickedness, so now offer them in slavery to righteousness leading to holiness.
 (Romans 6:19)

 Which of the two interpretations of Romans 7:25-8:2 does the above verse support?
 Is it saying we are doomed to be in slavery to our sinful nature, or is it inviting us to live in slavery to righteousness?

-The last verse in the sixth chapter of Romans, a verse often preached to the unsaved but has little to do with the unsaved, tells us that as Christians if we choose to be the slave of God and righteousness we will gain eternal life; but if we choose to be the slave of sin, spiritual death will be our wages.
+The last verse in Romans chapter 6, a verse often preached to the unsaved but has little to do with the unsaved, tells us that as Christians if we choose to be the slave of God and righteousness, we will gain eternal life, but if we choose to be the slave of sin, spiritual death will be our wages.